REGULATIONS GUIDE

 The key concept is the zone system.
 Section 701 defines three zones around the bath or shower, each with specific requirements for equipment IP ratings, wiring methods, and permitted accessories:

-Zone 1 — above the bath or shower tray up to 2.25 m from the finished floor level.
-Equipment must be rated IPX4 minimum (IPX5 if water jets are used for cleaning).
+• Zone 1 — above the bath or shower tray up to the highest fixed shower head or water outlet, or 2.25 m above finished floor level, whichever is higher.
+Equipment must be rated IPX4 minimum (IPX5 where equipment is exposed to water jets, for example for cleaning).
 Only SELV or equipment specifically designed for this zone.
 Current-using equipment rated minimum IPX4 is permitted (e.g., electric showers, instantaneous water heaters).
 No socket outlets.

-Zone 2 — extends 0.6 m horizontally from Zone 1 (and the area above Zone 1 up to 3 m from the floor if the ceiling is above 2.25 m).
+• Zone 2 — extends 0.6 m horizontally from Zone 1 (and the area above Zone 1 is bounded vertically by the finished floor level and the horizontal plane at the highest fixed shower head or water outlet, or 2.25 m above finished floor level, whichever is higher).
 Equipment must be rated IPX4 minimum.
 Shaver supply units complying with BS EN 61558-2-5 are permitted.
 Luminaires, fans, and heating appliances rated IPX4 are permitted.

 Consumer unit regulations require that bathroom circuits are typically on dedicated RCBOs or protected via an RCD incomer.